nubenetes/awesome-kubernetes/docs/istio.md

 - [The Istio project just consolidated its control plane services: Pilot, Citadel, Galley, and the sidecar injector, into a single binary, **Istiod**](https://istio.io/blog/2020/tradewinds-2020/#fewer-moving-parts)
 - [magalix.com: Working with Istio: Track your services with Kiali](https://www.magalix.com/blog/working-with-istio-track-your-services-with-kiali)
 - [banzaicloud.com: Istio telemetry V2 (Mixerless) deep dive](https://banzaicloud.com/blog/istio-mixerless-telemetry/)
+- [medium.com: How to Manage Microservices on Kubernetes With Istio](https://medium.com/better-programming/how-to-manage-microservices-on-kubernetes-with-istio-c25e97a60a59) How to implement DevSecOps on microservices architecture with a service mesh

 ## Maistra Istio
 - [Maistra.io](https://maistra.io)